Dr Vicky Whittemore

 Further reading:

-Amsterdam UMC leads international consortium in the search for treatment for ME/CFS
+Amsterdam UMC leads international consortium in the search for treatment for ME/CFSPresenter to be announced

 Details will be announced shortly.